My Main Page with Links to My Other

 And morality "is primarily about moral sensitivity."
 Sorry, Hoss.

-Morality is still primarily about doing right things and paying attention to consequences
+Morality is primarily about doing right things and well-reasoned thinking about consequences

 204p 1994 (H)